Characters for the Tremors franchise are each listed in the segment in which they initially appear.

 - Taking a Third Option: In the first movie as the others debate who should do a Heroic Sacrifice, Miguel suggests sending Walter's miniature tractor out to distract the graboids by putting something on the gas pedal.

 A quiet Redneck type who lived in Perfection at the time of the first Graboid Invasion, which he didn't survive.
 Apparently a good friend of Burt's.

-Chekov's Gun: His moonshine became a vital resource in the first encounter with Ass Blasters.
+- Chekhov's Gun: His moonshine became a vital resource in the first encounter with Ass-Blasters in the third film.

 Giant monster worms that burrow under the ground.
 Graboids hatch from eggs, tunnel through the soil, and consume anything that makes noise or vibrations, though they will spit out anything that they cannot digest.

-Immune to Bullets: Not exactly, but you have to have Crazy Survivalist levels of ammunition to do the job.
+- Immune to Bullets: Not exactly, but you need Crazy Survivalist levels of ammunition to do the job.
 Also, the fact they are typically buried deep below the ground means they have natural shielding against bullets.